Shizuku-Kokumai/labMoviesApp/moviesApp/README.md

 ## Overview.
 I added "Popular movies list", "Top related movies list", and "Up coming movies list".
-So the user can check them.
+So the users can check them.

 ### New Pages.